lrslab/nanoCEM/docs/index.md

 <center><span style="color:#0084A9;">nanoCEM (nanopore Current Events Magnifier) </span></center>

-A Python command-line tool designed to  visualize and analyse multiple statistical features of current events from nanopore sequence data.
+A Python command-line tool designed to  visualize and analyse multiple statistical features of current events from nanopore sequencing data.

 ## Installation

-Before pip installation, make sure you had installed the `samtools`(>=1.16) and `minimap2`(>=2.17),
+Before pip installation, make sure you have installed the `samtools`(>=1.16) and `minimap2`(>=2.17),

     conda install -c bioconda samtools minimap2